scc-digitalhub/platformdocs/docs/data/dss_rest_crud.rst

 Technical implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-All WSO2 products expose their management functionality as admin services, which are SOAP services.
-| In this fork of carbon.data we have exposed OSGi-level functionalities as REST APIs via JAX-RS web application.

 .. image:: ../assets/dss_rest_crud.png

 In order to expose a SOAP-based admin service as a REST API there are several tasks that need to be done: